mu-biomed/retimat/doc/functions.rst

 Functions
 =========

-These are the functions implemented in RETIMAT
+These are all the functions implemented in RETIMAT

 File reading